 Undergraduate students major in law or public administration.

-Hybrid online: 15 hours of asynchronous lessons, 5 hours of tutorial and a final project presentation
+20 hours of hybrid online programme, including asynchronous lessons, tutorials and a final project presentation.

 Justin holds an LLB (NUS, 1st Class Honors), BBA (NUS) and an LLM in tax (NYU, where he was a Vanderbilt scholar).
 Prior to joining NUS Law, he served as a legal officer at the Legal Aid Bureau and then practiced tax law at Baker & McKenzie.
 Wong & Leow, advising on both regional and Singapore tax issues with a special focus on the international tax aspects of cross-border transactions.